Meet Claire and Lani from Deane & Co – an integrated Marketing Agency with a difference.

 One year on… Flaunter has become my PR assistant in a sense.
 It’s supporting me while I’m doing larger pitches – because the media can browse all the hi-res images from our client’s ranges and then download in their own time – giving me the freedom concentrate on things like strategy, events and relationship building.

 I like that I can reach out to media individually so it allows me to start a relationship with a journo that isn’t so much of a cold call.
 We’ve also gotten coverage in NZ because of the imagery we had online!

 Another plus is that it gives us great data on what media are looking for to help our clients take better images in the future.

-The cost and ROI of our business decisions are always a big consideration for us.
+On choices & challenges The cost and ROI of our business decisions are always a big consideration for us.
 We will only ever present something to clients that we can truly justify.
 As Flaunter offered an entry-level membership, it was great to be able to see how it would work for our agency.
-There’s been no big challenges to overcome to date.
+There have been no big challenges to overcome to date.

 On Flaunter in one sentence Flaunter is the easiest way for us to share client’s collections with the media that need them the most.